Turbero/valheim-DetailedLevels/MODGEN/README.md

 ## Main features

 Use the configuration file "Turbero.DetailedLevels.cfg" that will be created once the mod is executed for first time in order to use the next features:
+* Select skills and see your progress live as a buff on your screen
 * Choose how many decimals you want to see from 0 to 15 (default = 2)
 * Choose how often you want to see the yellow message in the center when you skill up (default = each 5 levels)
 * Enable/disable the mod and the debug logs entirely (logs disabled by default)